How Active and Passive Solar Water Heaters Work

 © 2010 Kelly Smith; all rights reserved; content may not be copied, rewritten, or republished without authors written permission.
 Authors Google profile

-There are two basic types of solar water heater systems: active systems that are equipped with controls and circulating pumps, and passive systems that do use them.
-One of the best times to think about installing this energy-efficient alternative is during a kitchen remodeling project or a bathroom makeover.
+There are two basic types of solar water heater systems: active systems which are equipped with controls and circulating pumps, and passive systems that are not so equipped.
+One of the best times to think about installing this energy-efficient alternative is when doing a kitchen remodeling project or a general remodel project.

 Heating Water with Solar Energy Isnt Overly Complex

 What places these systems in the green building arena?
-Similar to residential solar panels, they utilize radiant energy from the sun, which is free and renewable!
+Similar to residential solar panels, they use radiant energy from the sun, which is free and renewable!

 The fundamental system is composed of 1 or 2 insulated storage tanks plus a solar collector.
 The collectors job is to receive the energy.
 There are different types; here are some or the popular ones: